CSA-RH/benchwarming-pod/README.md

    class NodeA,NodeB,NodeC,NodeD,NodeE cluster;
 ```

+## How many availability zones do you have?

+If you have one, or want to run a quick test, head over to the setup folder and [readme](./setup/README.md).
+If you need a multi-AZ setup, the `multiZoneSetup` folder and [readme](./multiZoneSetup/README.md) are your friends.

 ## What you need

 Of all the files in this repository, the only actual files you need to replicate this result are:

-- The [Low priority definition](./setup/low-priority-definition.yaml): used by the benchwarming pods to have a lower than default average, allowing the scheduler to evict them in lieu of the actual workload.
+- The Low priority definition: used by the benchwarming pods to have a lower than default priority, allowing the scheduler to evict them in lieu of the actual workload.
-- The [Benchwarmer deployment](./setup/benchwarmer-deployment.yaml), the actual pod/pods that will serve to fill up empty nodes until an actual workload comes along
+- The Benchwarmer deployment: the actual pod/pods that will serve to fill up empty nodes until an actual workload comes along

 ## Assumptions